-Don’t believe insurance companies when they tell you you don’t need a lawyer because they’ll take good care of you.
+Don’t believe insurance companies when they tell you that you don’t need a lawyer because they’ll take good care of you.
 They won’t.
 Insurance companies are in the business of collecting money for premiums and paying out as little as possible to increase profits.

 State Farm Insurance has mailed letters (I received one) stating, “Here’s the bad news… people are suing each other more today than ever before.”
 The purpose of the letter is to scare people into buying an “affordable Personal Liability Umbrella Policy”.
 The letter ends with “Think about it.
 Hardworking people like you are prime targets for [a] personal liability claim.”

 First of all, the most obvious is that you can relax knowing you have sufficient coverage.
 But most people don’t realize that your insurance policy also provides you with coverage to pay a lawyer to defend you.
 This can be costly if you had to pay for it yourself.
 Umbrella insurance will provide you with the assurance that you won’t have to pay any legal fees if you are sued.

-The fact is that there are fewer personal injury law suits than ever before.
+The fact is that there are fewer personal injury lawsuits than ever before.
 Any process server can tell you their business is down 35% in the last few years.
-It has become so bad, that I have heard defense lawyers starting to argue for plaintiff friendly laws because they are going out of business.
+It has become so bad, that I have heard defense lawyers starting to argue for plaintiff-friendly laws because they are going out of business.

-By the way, it is these small cases which have disappeared that cost the insurance companies the bulk of their money because there were so many more of them than big cases and because of the cost of administrative overhead.
-The big cases cost the insurance companies much less because there are so few of them and because they can accurately predict the amounts they will pay out and the premium they need to collect.
+By the way, it is these small cases that have disappeared that cost the insurance companies the bulk of their money because there were so many more of them than big cases and because of the cost of administrative overhead.
+The big cases cost the insurance companies much less because there are so few of them and because they can accurately predict the amounts they will payout and the premium they need to collect.

 State Farm’s claim that “people are suing each other more today than ever before” implies that even if the population were the same as “before”, more people are suing each other for no good reason.
 However, the population is continually increasing.
-Even considering the fact that the population has increased since “before”, the U.S. Department of Justice Bureau of Justice Statistics sates that in U.S. district courts, “after reaching a peak of 3,600 trials in 1985, the number of tort cases concluded by bench or jury trial has declined by nearly 80%.”
+Even considering the fact that the population has increased since “before”, the U.S. Department of Justice Bureau of Justice Statistics states that in U.S. district courts, “after reaching a peak of 3,600 trials in 1985, the number of tort cases concluded by bench or jury trial has declined by nearly 80%.”